 As an Amazon Associate I earn from qualifying purchases.

-What are Cruising Ducks?
+What Are Cruise Ducks?

+Cruise ducks are small plastic or rubber ducks that cruise passengers hide in different areas of the cruise ship.
 You can buy traditional yellow rubber ducks or show off your personality with fun themed ducks.

 Some cute ducks I’ve seen include sports themed ducks like hockey or baseball, holiday ducks for both Christmas and Halloween, Princess ducks, and more.